asadkhanbn600i/Python-IDE/README.md

 bash
 Copy code
 pip install pyqt5
-Set Up Your Python File: Create a new Python file (e.g., simple_ide.py) where you will write your IDE’s code.
+Set Up Your Python File: Create a new Python file (index.py) where you will write your IDE’s code .

 Step 3: Create the Main Window
 Create the basic structure of your IDE window using QMainWindow (which is provided by PyQt5).